tbazant/ai-prompts/SUSE-styleguide.md

 Review the current file and suggest improved version based on the following collection of rules.

 # Language
-## Tone
-* Maintain a professional tone.
-* Do not use humor.
-* Use the second person (“you”) to refer to the reader.
-* Where possible, use active voice.
-* When giving a recommendation, start with “We recommend.” and not “It is recommended.”
 ## General
 * Use American English.
 * Form clear and direct sentences with 25 words or less.
 * For verbs ending in either -ise or -ize (like localise/localize), use the -ize variant.
 * Do not use contractions such as “don't”.
+* Avoid possessives of inanimate objects.
 * End sentences in a period.
 Avoid using exclamation marks.
 Restrict question marks to question and answer sections.
 * Avoid using semicolons to join sentences.
 * Use the simple present tense.
 Apply the simple present tense even to sentences with “if” or “when” clauses.
+## Tone
+* Maintain a professional tone.
+* Do not use humor.
+* Use the second person (“you”) to refer to the reader.
+* Where possible, use active voice.
+* When giving a recommendation, start with “We recommend.” and not “It is recommended.”
 ## Acronyms
 * Introduce acronyms by providing the expansion in parentheses after the acronym.
 * Headlines or captions must not contain both an acronym and its expansion.